vipulnaik/diet-exercise-health/profile-information/health-profile.md

   * Average: About 20% of total blood flow, or about 1L/min.

-  * Short-run fluctuation: Locally, this is remarkably well-regulated (with smoothing out of pulsatile variation.
+  * Short-run fluctuation: Locally, this is remarkably well-regulated, with smoothing out of pulsatile variation.

   * Diurnal fluctuation: About 10-20%.
 It tends to drop a little bit during sympathetic activation such as heavy exercise (blood is